-GEMS Our Own Indian School has been rated Good for the fourth year running in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+GEMS Our Own Indian School has again been rated Good for the fifth year running in the 2019-20 KHDA inspection process.
+The inspection report can be found under the Inspection report tab.
+An update of this review will be completed in due course.

 One of the longest established schools in Dubai and an original member of the GEMS Group, Our Own Indian School school is presently home to 3635, predominantly Indian, students who follow the Central Board of Secondary Education (CBSE) curriculum.
 Approximately 10% of students have been identified with SEND requirements - a significant number.